dlnorman/numbered-folders-index/README.md

 I also have some folders that start with a year, like "2022 videoconferencing" - and these aren't included in the index.
 Only folders that use the ##.##.##.## format get included.

-Additionally, I use the [Folder Notes Plugin](https://github.com/LostPaul/obsidian-folder-notes) by Lost Paul, to generate notes for specific folders.
+Additionally, I use the [Folder Notes Plugin](https://github.com/LostPaul/obsidian-folder-notes) by Lost Paul to generate notes for specific folders.
 Sometimes, they include additional info.
 Sometimes, they include dataviews and other useful tools.
 If a folder note exists for a numbered folder, the Numbered Folders Index page will link directly to it.
 Handy.

 # Using the plugin
 If you organize your Obsidian Vault using numbered folders ala zettelkasten, this might work for you.